South Korea Tours for Solo Travelers

 Korean World Heritage Adventure 11D/10N

-Caius, traveled in April
+Callan, traveled in November

 The journey includes visits to Gyeongbokgung Palace, DMZ, and Jeju Island.
 Features 9 breakfasts and English-speaking guides, earning 4.4/5 overall rating.